astreum/whitepaper/README.md

-# Astreuos: A Next Generation Blockchain for Apps, Storage and Compute that's Distributed, Secure and Sustainable
+# Astreuos: A Next Generation Blockchain for Apps, Storage and Compute

 Roy Okello

 royokello@protonmail.com

 ## Introduction

+Bitcoin is the first decentralized blockchain which was pseudonymously created by Satoshi Nakamoto.

+It was created as a peer-to-peer electronic cash system built on cryptographic functions.

+Bitcoin introduced a privacy model for financial transactions, blockchain proof-of-work mechanism and a node incentive model for decentralized systems.

+This allowed for decentralized and secure electronic funds transfers that is permissionless and trustless.

+Etheruem, a next generation smart contract and decentralized application platform, was introduced in 2014 by Vitalik Buterin.

+Etheruem introduces a new state model and turing complete scripting capability to transactions.

+Etheruem's scripting capabilities allowed for the creation of decentralized applications that are trustless.

+Astreuos is a next generation blockchain for apps, storage and compute.

+- apps: decentralized applications
+- storage: distributed storage
+- compute: distributed compute

+Astreuos consensus protocol, Nova Protocol, is Proof of Stake for security and sustainability.

-Astreuos is an accounts based blockchain which primarily works by keeping track of all the accounts and their details such as the balance, number of transactions and storage.
+Astreuos primarily works by keeping track of all the accounts and their details such as the balance, code, number of transactions and storage that change with every transaction.

-The motivation for building Astreuos is to build a better blockchain for creating trusted smart contracts and price mechanisms for currency stability.

-Blockchains benefit from trust-less consensus, permission-less access and great security for users.

-The Astreuos blockchain intergrates distributed layers for storage and compute.

-Astreuos aims to be a competitive platform for digital services by:

-- offering native value, storage and compute on the blockchain
-- pricing services in a dynamic currency
-- implementing a pricing mechanism that promotes currency stability
+Users are able to :-
+- transfer value & validation
+- storage query & supply
+- compute queries & supply

 ## Components